isomerpages/moe-oasispri/_our-family/Parents/Parents' Voices.md

 </p>
 <p>Dear School Management Team and Teachers, we are very blessed that Si
-En enrolled into a school that focuses on character building and at the same time nurturing in her a keen-to-learn attitude.
+En enrolled into a school that focuses on character building and at the same time nurturing in her a keen-to-learn attitude.</p>
-<br>The sunshine environment in Oasis Primary really helps to boost my child
+<p>The sunshine environment in Oasis Primary really helps to boost my child
 to strive for her best in many ways.
 In her two years in school, we had observed her growth and we are especially grateful to Miss Chew of 2019/2020 (P1 and 2 Harmony) for her love and patience for the children.
-She helped to build a good foundation on them.
+She helped to build a good foundation on them.</p>
-<br>Looking forward to many more fruitful years at Oasis Primary School.</p>
+<p>Looking forward to many more fruitful years at Oasis Primary School.</p>
 <div class="isomer-image-wrapper">
 <img style="width:100%" height="auto" width="100%" src="/images/10%20Eileen%20Tay.jpg">
 </div>